hazelcast/hazelcast-reference-manual/src/DurableExecutorService.md

 Following are the descriptions of each configuration element and attribute:

-* `name`: Name of the executor task.
+* `name`: Name of the executor task
-* `pool-size`: Number of executor threads per member for the executor.
+* `pool-size`: Number of executor threads per member for the executor
-* `durability`: Durability of the executor.
+* `durability`: Number of backups in the cluster for the submitted task; default is 1
 * `capacity`: Executor's task queue capacity; the number of tasks this queue can hold.
-0 means Integer.MAX_VALUE.
+0 means Integer.MAX_VALUE